minprog/platforms/django/lectures/sql/index.md

 ![all](all.png)

-It may be the case though that we don’t really need all of the columns from the database, just origin and destination.
+It may be the case though that we don't really need all of the columns from the database, just origin and destination.
 To access just these columns, we can replace the * with the column names we would like access to.
 The following query returns all of the origins and destinations.

     SELECT origin, destination FROM flights;